 Headboats are already required to report all fishing activity to National Marine Fisheries Service and are not surveyed by FWC during the red snapper season.
 Anglers returning from a headboat fishing trip may have been asked for permission by a state or federal biologist to collect samples from harvested fish.

-FWC researchers appreciate all the anglers and captains taking time to participate in surveys and for allowing biologists to sample their catch.
-The red snapper sampling effort on the east coast of Florida was a great example of scientists and fishermen working together to collect high quality data to manage Florida’s fisheries.
+We appreciate all the anglers and captains who take time to participate in surveys and allow biologists to sample their catch.
+The red snapper sampling effort on the east coast of Florida is a great example of scientists and fishermen working together to collect high-quality data needed to manage Florida’s fisheries.